 Biography

 Reshma Azmi decided to pursue painting as her lifetime goal soon after the tenth grade, at which time she enrolled in the Fine Arts Program of the College of Arts and Crafts at the University of Lucknow in India.
-Here, for a period of five years, she got the opportunity to study and develop her art abilities, under the guidance of some extremely talented and well-known art teachers and artists.
-Since graduation from college, Reshma has painted relentlessly over the years, working on a wide variety of subjects.
+Here, for a period of five years, she got the opportunity to study and develop her art abilities, under the guidance of some very talented and well-known art teachers and artists.
+Since graduating, Reshma has painted relentlessly over the years, working on a wide variety of subjects.
 She has participated in several solo and group shows in India and the United States.
 Several of her painting series are currently on display in both public and private collections.
 She has explored various media including acrylic, oil, fabric, pencil, charcoal and watercolor.
 Her strongest interest, and the majority of her work, however, is in oils and acrylics.

 When Reshma relocated from Lucknow, India to the California Bay Area in early 2005, she saw a magnolia for the first time.
 Since then, magnolias have appeared in her artwork on several occasions.
 But flowers and the natural world have always been a part of Reshma's artwork; for her, living in the United States has been not only an introduction to new experiences and cultural landscapes, but also an opportunity for reinterpretation of roads already traveled.